 Due Process is an exalted principle, but for people with severe brain disorders that involve neurological detachment from reality, it fails to deliver justice.
 The entire apparatus of due process is engineered to punish clinical insanity.
-Insanity, as in NGRI, has become a radical notion…because the law has inauthentically defined it.
+Insanity, as in NGRI, has become a radical notion..

-Insanity, as defined and conceptualized under M’Naghten’s Rule or the jist of it in other definitions of “insanity” are all figments of human intuition and imagination.
+Insanity, as defined and conceptualized under M’Naghten’s Rule or the jist of it in other definitions of “insanity” were man’s best attempts to define something that they could only conceptualize from intuition and imagination.
+Today, operators in the criminal adjudication system apply M’Naghten’s with such a literalist interpretation as to veer beyond the absurd.

 Conventional wisdom asserts that the broken mental health system and mass reductions in hospital beds are reasons why our jails and prisons are filled by hundreds of thousands of people with serious neurobehavioral illness – that correctional facilities have become de facto mental hospitals.